LysanderT/Modbus-Client-App/README.md

 ### Float32

-if you want to use float32 data type, you should specify the endianness of the master and slave (little-edian by default).
+if you want to use float32 data type, you should specify the endianness of the slave (little-edian by default, the endianness of the master if automatically specified).

-if you don't know the endianness of your machine, the following code may help
+if you don't know the endianness of the slave, the following code may help.

 ```
 bool IsBigEndian()